 I’m serious about storage.
 Is there anything more satisfying than finding a place for everything and making sure everything has its place?
 I think not.
-The words ‘get your home organised’ are enough to give me that motivation to have a good clear out, rearrange shelves, sort cupboards and generally refresh my surroundings – all resulting in the serious glow of ‘man, I am so productive’ once it’s done.
+The words ‘get your home organised’ are enough to give me that motivation to have a good clear out.
+I rearrange shelves, sort cupboards and generally refresh my surroundings.
+It all results in the serious glow of ‘man, I am so productive’ once it’s done.
 You know what I’m talking about, don’t you?

-There’s something very fulfilling about getting organised and I am happy to gloat to whoever will listen about how I’ve decanted kitchen store cupboard essentials into a nice set of jars or found THE BEST solution to sorting my collection of magazines or home office bumph.
+So I feel qualified to tell you how to organise your home.
+There’s something very fulfilling about getting organised.
+I am happy to gloat to whoever will listen about how I’ve decanted kitchen store cupboard essentials into a nice set of jars.
+Or found THE BEST solution to sorting my collection of magazines or home office bumph.

-Oh my, just look at it!
+Fifthly: oh my, just look at it!
 Everything you need for a quick brekkie, cuppa or snack at 11am.
 Make mornings easier by creating an area in your kitchen as a breakfast cupboard.
 Add a toaster and kettle (you’ll need sockets), or coffee machine (likewise re sockets) and I promise those early mornings will seem better.
-Oh and if you’re rushing out the door and don’t have time to wash up straight away…simply close the doors and address it later.
+Oh and if you’re rushing out the door and don’t have time to wash up straight away, simply close the doors and address it later.
 No judgement.

 8. Create a bathroom display